kknickels/GetAndCleanData/README.md

-# Getting and Cleaning Data Course Project (JH Data Science Project)
+# Getting and Cleaning Data Course Project

 Files in repo: